 - Visit the National Debt Helpline website or call 1800 007 007 for free and confidential advice.
 The helpline is open Monday to Friday, 9:30am to 4:30pm.

-- There are services to help you with food, housing and bills in a crisis, as well as emotional support.
+- There are free services to help you with food, housing, bills and emotional support.
 See urgent help with money.